Baton Rouge's #1 lifestyle magazine since 2005

 “Ever since I got to LSU, the thought of playing football for the Tigers always crossed my mind,” Storz says.
 “It actually got brought up a couple of times my first year here.
 I was always interested, but I wanted to give baseball its fair shot and give that 100% of my time.”

-But once the pandemic reached Baton Rouge and the remainder of the 2020 baseball season was canceled, Storz decided to take full advantage of the chance to play football.
+But once the pandemic reached Baton Rouge and the remainder of the 2020 baseball season was canceled, Storz decided to take advantage of the moment.

 “I reached out to (Director of Athletic Training) Jack Marucci, and he was the one who actually set up the meeting between me and Coach O. I told him I would love to have the opportunity to join the football team, and he said he would love to give me a shot.
 I worked out with the football team that summer, and they put me on scholarship.
 It’s been a blessing.”

-A native of Brooklyn, New York, Storz was a top draft prospect right out of high school.
-He was selected by the Detroit Tigers in the 31st round of the 2017 MLB Draft.
-But he was attracted by the prospects of a different team of Tigers, and he elected to enroll at LSU and play college baseball instead.
+A native of Brooklyn, New York, Storz was a top MLB prospect right out of high school, and he was selected by the Detroit Tigers in the 31st round of the 2017 MLB Draft.
+But he was enticed by the idea of playing for a different team of Tigers, and he elected to enroll at LSU and play college baseball instead.

 Nick Storz spent three seasons as a pitcher for LSU’s baseball program before turning to football in 2020.
 Photo by Gus Stark / Courtesy LSU Athletics

-Storz was an effective pitcher for LSU, but he regularly battled injuries that limited his amount of play time and resulted in three arm-related surgeries.
+Storz was an effective pitcher for LSU, but he regularly battled injuries that limited his play time and resulted in three arm-related surgeries.

-While those injuries were a serious setback for his baseball career, he is optimistic they will not hamper his performance as a tight end, and he has been hard at work preparing for this new challenge.
+While those injuries were a serious setback for his baseball career, he’s optimistic they won’t hamper his performance on the football field.

 This article was originally published in the Tiger Pride 2021 issue of 225 magazine.